Our approach to sustainable Man-Made Cellulosic Fibres

 We have developed a sourcing policy specifically for sustainable MMCF in order to ensure our suppliers are able to help us fulfil the commitments outlined above.
 We have also provided tools and training sessions to support the implementation of this policy in our supply chain.

 The majority of our MMCF is already sourced through low risk suppliers as ranked in Canopy’s annual Hot Button report most suppliers have publicly shared their CanopyStyle audit report.
 We also work with our key suppliers closely and regularly review their progress against our requirements.
 In 2019, we published our key MMCF producer list in our website.
-We have also strengthened the traceability capacity of our MMCF supply chain, both through working with our two key suppliers (Lenzing and Aditya Birla), in addition to the piloting of a new MMCF traceability platform.
+We have also strengthened the traceability capacity of our MMCF supply chain including application of tracer technology.
+From AW2020, some of our MMCF products will be tracible as well as tracked on a MMCF traceability platform.

 We strive to support the industry transformation for more sustainable MMCF sources and we understand the need to work with other stakeholders to make the changes required.
-Therefore, we work collaboratively with our peers and wider industry through direct engagement and collectively advocate raising the bar and setting more ambitious goals through the MMCF Brand Roundtable Group.
+Therefore, we work collaboratively with our peers and wider industry through direct engagement and collectively advocate raising the bar and setting more ambitious goals through the MMCF Brand Roundtable Group as well as participated in the Textile Exchange MMCF steering committee group.
 We aim to continue strengthening the collaboration and engagement of wider stakeholders in the industry.